MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 > a.
 Graph-based data source traversal during crawls, for example: traversing through folder structures.
 > b.
 Ability to manage search permissions based on access control from your data source.

-You can get started in C# with our sample connector or in other supported languages using the contracts from the [Microsoft Graph connector agent page in GitHub](https://github.com/microsoftgraph/msgraph-connectors-sdk).
+You can get started in C# with our sample connector or in other supported languages using the contracts from the [Microsoft Graph connectors SDK page in GitHub](https://github.com/microsoftgraph/msgraph-connectors-sdk).

 ## Next steps